aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 }
 ```

-Then, while in the `amplify/backend/custom/customLocation` directory, run `npm i` in your terminal to install the dependencies.
+While in the `amplify/backend/custom/customLocation`directory, run `npm i` in your terminal to install dependencies.

-Open the `amplify/backend/custom/customLocation/cdk-stack.ts` file and add the code that you can find in the [`amplify/backend/custom/customLocation/cdk-stack.ts`](amplify/backend/custom/customLocation/cdk-stack.ts) file of this repo.
+Open the `amplify/backend/custom/customLocation/cdk-stack.ts` file and add the code from [`amplify/backend/custom/customLocation/cdk-stack.ts`](amplify/backend/custom/customLocation/cdk-stack.ts) in this repo.

-Next, you need to allow the authenticated IAM role to access the Route Calculator resource.
+Next, you need to allow the authenticated IAM role to access the Route calculator resource.
 This will allow logged-in users to call the `geo:CalculateRoute` API.

-To do so we need to extend the Amplify generated IAM role by running:
+From the root of the project run the following command to extend the Amplify generated IAM role:

 ```sh
 amplify override project